While premiums on long-term investment vehicles like an HSA or IRA are deductible, life insurance is a different story.

 Considerations like this drive home the importance of understanding your options, so you don’t leave costly mistakes for your family.
 In essence, not deducting the premium helps keep the benefits tax free.

 What are the exceptions for individuals?

-For individuals, the bad news is that their life insurance premiums, for the most part, aren’t tax-deductible.
-Here are the two primary exceptions to that rule:
+For individuals, the bad news is that their life insurance premiums, for the most part, aren’t tax deductible.
+Here are the two primary exceptions for tax deductible life insurance:

 Charity Owned Life Insurance:

 The same is true of a life insurance policy owned by a charity.
 The insured makes donations to the charity equal to their premiums and then deduct the premiums.